mindbat/track2-functional/Functional.md

 Developing recursive functions is a bit more involved process than what we have done so far, so let's build it step-by-step.

-When developing a fucntion, it is useful to start by writing down how you expect it to work:
+When developing a function, it is useful to start by writing down how you expect it to work:
 ```clojure
 user=> (holds-for-all? odd?
 [1 3 -1])
 true